YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Trevose dropped behind the wall, heart hammering.
 Had it seen him?
 His hands left bloody marks as he clung to the cold stone.
 It was here, here before him, between him and home.
 Had it seen him?

 He waited for long, sweaty seconds with no idea what was happening in the field, then gathered his courage to peer through the gate.

 The flock was at the top of the paddock.
 The dragon had come all the way up, driving them back, penning them in.
 These were his sheep, he had named them all.
 They were all he and his mum had, their livelihood, their source of food and wool.

 The dragon drew back and pounced with its winged arms.
 One sheep was too slow and was raised, wriggling and crying, to the dragon's mouth.

 The dragon's head snapped around, and Trevose realised he had stood up and called out.
 His bones turned to ice as they held each other's gaze then the dragon turned deliberately back to the sheep.
 Her name was Red.
 As a lamb she'd cut herself and stained her wool, so Red had become her name.
 She was the calmest of the flock, always the last to reach the trough at feeding time.

 There was a crunch Trevose felt in the pit of his stomach, and the dragon lowered the broken corpse from its lips.
 Then it tossed the body aside and in four long strides was on him, face inches from his.

 Its eye was a feline slit cutting through him.
-Rainbow colours rippled like oil on water on a thousand golden scales.
-Bloody drips fell from the fangs along its jaws which turned slowly toward Trevose.
+Rainbow colours rippled like oil on water on a thousand golden scales and bloody drips fell from the fangs.
+It turned slowly toward Trevose.